ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-09-11】[microsoftgraph / group-membership-management](https://github.com/microsoftgraph/group-membership-management) - Group Membership Management (GMM) is a service that dynamically manages the membership of AAD Groups.
+Groups managed by GMM can have their membership defined using existing AAD Groups and/or custom membership sources.
 * 【2024-09-09】[jie65535 / GrasscutterCommandGenerator](https://github.com/jie65535/GrasscutterCommandGenerator) - Command Generator and Gacha Banner Editor
 * 【2024-09-09】[nesrak1 / UABEA](https://github.com/nesrak1/UABEA) - c# uabe for newer versions of unity
 * 【2024-09-08】[Pik-4 / HsMod](https://github.com/Pik-4/HsMod) - Hearthstone Modify Based on BepInEx